0xpix/Hei-DataHub/dev-docs/architecture/overview.md

 # System Architecture Overview

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the refactored architecture and modular structure introduced in v0.60.

+!!! info "What this section covers"
+    This page provides a comprehensive overview of Hei-DataHub's system architecture, including the layered structure, core design principles, and how different modules work together.
+Essential reading for understanding the codebase structure.

 ## Big Picture

 Hei-DataHub is a **cloud-first TUI application** for managing dataset metadata with these core capabilities: